MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Export-CsOrganizationalAutoAttendantHolidays.md

 # Export-CsOrganizationalAutoAttendantHolidays

 ## SYNOPSIS
+> [!CAUTION]
+> This cmdlet has been deprecated and is no longer supported.
+This cmdlet will be removed in the near future.
+>
+> Please use [Get-CsCallQueue](Get-CsCallQueue.md) cmdlet instead.

 Use Export-CsOrganizationalAutoAttendantHolidays cmdlet to export holiday schedules of an existing Auto Attendant (AA).
 The data is exported as a byte array from the cmdlet, which can be dumped to disk as a CSV file and can later be imported using the Import-CsOrganizationalAutoAttendantHolidays cmdlet.

-This cmdlet has been deprecated and is no longer supported.
-This cmdlet will be removed in the near future.

-Please use XXX cmdlet instead.

 ## SYNTAX